mihirp1998/EmbLang/README.md

 # Embodied Language Grounding With 3D Visual Feature Representations

-This is our updated paper and repository, Please use this instead: https://github.com/mihirp1998/Disentangling-3D-Prototypical-Nets
+## IMPORTANT: This is our updated paper and repository, Please use this instead:
+https://github.com/mihirp1998/Disentangling-3D-Prototypical-Nets